Site Search

 Upcoming Astronomical Events

-• moonrise and moonset (for latitudes 20 to 62 degrees N);
+• times of sunrise and sunset and moonrise and moonset (for latitudes 20º to 60º N);

-• Moon phases and other lunar phenomenon;
+• Moon phases and other lunar phenomena;

 • conjunctions, elongations, etc. of the planets;

-• location of the planets and bright asteroids;
+• location of the planets, dwarf, and minor planets and returns of periodic comets;

 • times of meteor showers;